"Desperate" Assad could resort to chemical weapons - Clinton

 "And so as part of the absolute unity that we all have on this issue we have sent an unmistakable message that this would cross a red line and those responsible would be held to account."

-Saying a political transition in Syria needed to start as soon as possible, Clinton said the United States would do what it could to support Assad's adversaries, now that a new opposition coalition has been formed.
+Saying a political transition in Syria needed to start as soon as possible, Clinton said the United States would do what it could to support the Syrian opposition, now that a new opposition coalition has been formed.

-The United States and other countries will discuss at a meeting of the Friends of Syria group in Marrakesh, Morocco next week what more they could do to try to bring the Syrian conflict to an end, she said.
+The United States and other countries would discuss at a meeting of the Friends of Syria group in Marrakech next week what more they could do to try to bring the Syrian conflict to an end, she said.

 "But that will require the Assad regime making the decision to participate in a political transition (and) ending the violence against its own people ...
 We hope that they do so because we believe ... that their fall is inevitable.
-It is just a question of how many people will die until that date occurs."
+It is just a question of how many people will die until that date occurs," she said.

-The National Coalition for Syrian Opposition and Revolutionary Forces was set up earlier this month in an attempt to unify Assad's fractured opponents and win greater international support, and possibly arms.

-While the coalition has won formal recognition from Turkey, France, Britain and Gulf Arab states, the United States has so far stopped short of this step.

 (Reporting by David Brunnstrom and Adrian Croft)